dinuxbg/pru-gcc-examples/README.md

 The following simple examples are available.

 ## blinking-led
 The "hello world" example of the embedded world.
 Both PRU cores of a Beaglebone Black are started to toggle GPIOs.
+PRU0 core is programmed in C, while the firmware for PRU1 core is written in assembler.

 ## md5-check
 Calculate MD5 checksum for a known data chunk on both the ARM loader and one PRU core.
 Then ARM loader reads and compares the two checksums.